-As we do every holiday, we took along a journal and wrote down the places we visited, funny things that happened and other memories we want to keep.
-We took hundreds of photos, many of which are framed and displayed in our home.
+We promise you will take hundreds of photos with memories to last a lifetime.
 Travelling Europe via campervan is not only a great way to travel with kids (what kid doesn’t love camping?) but it’s also perfect for ticking off many of your bucket list items all in one fell swoop.

 Ibn Battuta once said that traveling leaves you speechless then turns you into a storyteller.
 We couldn’t agree more!